-Managing to hook, net and hold one of these creatures is the closest thing an angler can do to travelling back in time millions of years!
+Managing to hook, net, and hold one of these creatures is the closest thing an angler can do to travelling back in time millions of years!

-Just another reason to Go Fish in Ontario.
+These prehistoric fish are just another reason to Go Fish in Ontario.